AndroidDeveloperLB/MaterialPreferenceLibrary/README.md

 It has handled dialogs in the past, but no longer.
 If you wish to have material-style dialogs, you can use this great library:
     https://github.com/fengdai/AlertDialogPro

+Also, note that in order to add action items, you need to do it completely via code, without using XML.
+Otherwise, on some Android versions (or all?), the action items will all gather inside the overflow menu item.

 Thanks
 ==
 Didn't get a lot of code from others: